21 Top-Rated Attractions & Places to Visit in Atlanta, GA

 Address: 767 Clifton Road NE, Atlanta, Georgia

-Built for the 1996 Summer Olympic Games, this public park in central Atlanta is located near the Georgia Aquarium and World of Coca Cola.
+Built for the 1996 Summer Olympic Games, Centennial Olympic Park in central Atlanta is located near the Georgia Aquarium and World of Coca-Cola.
 It is the venue for weekly free concerts and for seasonal events, including the Christkindl Christmas Market and the Chinese Lantern Show.

-Centennial Olympic Park offers beautiful views of the Atlanta skyline, especially from the SkyView Ferris wheel, rising almost 20 stories above the park.
+Centennial Olympic Park offers great views of the Atlanta skyline, especially from the SkyView Ferris wheel, rising almost 20 stories above the park.

 Address: 265 Park Avenue West NW, Atlanta, Georgia